Boys Anti-Tank Rifle: Mk I and Mk I* Improvements

 Frequently Asked Questions

-What were the main improvements in the Boys Anti-Tank Rifle Mk I* compared to the Mk I?
+What were the key improvements in the Boys Anti-Tank Rifle Mk I* over the Mk I?

-The Mk I* featured a simpler, more effective 'harmonica' muzzle brake, a simplified fixed 300-meter rear sight, and a more stable, easier-to-manufacture bipod design, all aimed at reducing production costs and improving usability.
+The Mk I* featured a simpler 'harmonica' muzzle brake, a more stable bipod with wider feet, and a simplified fixed 300-meter rear sight, all contributing to easier manufacturing and improved usability.

-How effective was the Boys Anti-Tank Rifle against early WWII tanks?
+How effective was the Boys Anti-Tank Rifle against early World War II armor?

-The Boys rifle could penetrate 23mm of vertical armor at 100 yards.
-This made it a threat to early German light tanks like the Panzer I, II, and III, as well as armored cars during the initial stages of World War II.
+The Boys rifle was effective against light armor, capable of penetrating 23mm of vertical armor at 100 yards, posing a threat to early tanks like the German Panzer I, II, and III, as well as armored cars.

-What was the production total for the Boys Anti-Tank Rifle?
+What is the NFA classification for the Boys Anti-Tank Rifle?

 More Reviews Videos You Might Like